matti/contena/README.md

 # contena

-kontena-cli in a wrapper that just works
+Dockerized kontena-cli in a wrapper that just works

 ## Install